RAHUL-B-PILLAI/smart_rotary_car_parking/README.md

 This projects aims to provide a smart solution to car parking problem in crowded cities by constructing a vertical rotary car parking system.
-This project is ann effort to create a prtotype of above solution using arduino and other sensor along with required components.
+This project is an effort to create a prototype of above solution using arduino and other sensor along with required components.

 # REQUIRED COMPONENTS